 Setup with agent

-Give your AI agent one prompt, your Vask credentials, and let it wire the right Pusher-compatible setup for your stack.
+Install the Vask realtime skill, then let your AI agent wire the right Pusher-compatible setup for your stack.

 This guide is intentionally framework-agnostic.
 Your agent should inspect the codebase first, then choose the Pusher-compatible server and client setup that fits the app already in front of it.

-Paste this into Claude, Codex, Cursor, Windsurf, or any agent that can edit your app directly.
+Use this prompt if your agent does not support skills yet.
+Paste it into Claude, Codex, Cursor, Windsurf, or any agent that can edit your app directly.

 # Integrate Vask into this app